Oluchioj/LITA-PROJECT/README.md

-# LITA-PROJECT
+# MY-JOURNEY-WITH-LITA
-This is where i'd like to document my first project while learning Data Analysis with the Incubator Hub
+This is where I documented my first project while learning Data Analysis with the Incubator Hub